Self-Employment Tax On Foreign Income – What Expats & Nomads Should Know

 1. Which US taxes apply to self-employed Americans abroad

 Generally, self-employed individuals pay income tax and self-employment tax (SE tax).
-If they qualify for the FEIE, they can exclude foreign earned income up to $107,600 in 2020 and $108,700 in 2021 from income tax.
+If they qualify for the FEIE, they can exclude foreign earned income up to $126,500 (in 2024, $130,000 in 2025) from income tax.
 (Although the FEIE will be pro-rated depending on the business expenses.)
 But they still have to pay self-employment tax.
 Being self-employed, you must pay SE tax on your entire net profit, even the amount you can exclude from income tax.

 The SE tax is a Social Security and Medicare tax for individuals who work for themselves.
 If you work for a company in the US as an employee, the Social Security and Medicare tax is automatically taken out of your monthly paycheck.
 As a freelancer, however, you are responsible yourself for calculating and paying it regularly.